NDSS Symposium 2024 Call for Papers

 - Special problems and case studies: e.g., tradeoffs between security and efficiency, usability, cost, and ethics

 - Trustworthy computing software and hardware to secure networks and systems

 - Usable security and privacy

 A special note on “fit” for all submissions: NDSS is primarily a venue focusing on network and systems security.
-As such, the Program Committee will be looking for papers that have a clear relation to real systems and applications.
-For instance, a paper that makes significant contributions in an area such as cryptography but that fails to demonstrably tie those advances to real systems is unlikely to be accepted.
+As such, the Program Committee will be looking for papers that have a clear relation to real systems, networks, and their applications.
+For instance, a paper that makes significant contributions in an area such as theoretical cryptography but that fails to demonstrably tie those advances to real systems is unlikely to be accepted.